JavaScript is disabled

 Invoicing:

-• The Client agrees that the Supplier may issue invoices and invoice reminders as agent for the Client.
+• The Client agrees that the Supplier may issue (tax) invoices and invoice reminders as an agent for the Client.

 Tax:

-• The Client agrees to nominate the Supplier as their Nominated Person or Tax Agent, allowing the Supplier to represent the Client to both the Inland Revenue Department New Zealand the Accident Compensation Corporation New Zealand, as set out in Section B of this Agreement
+• The Client agrees to nominate the Supplier as their Nominated Person or Tax Agent, allowing the Supplier to represent the Client to both the Inland Revenue Department New Zealand (IRD) and the Accident Compensation Corporation New Zealand (ACC), as set out in Section B of this Agreement.

-• The Supplier will be responsible for estimating an appropriate rate of Income Tax, ACC and Student Loan deductions (using income forecasts calculated based on the data provided to the Supplier by the Client) to ensure that the Client makes appropriate tax contributions and reduces the chance of penalties or fines.
+• The Supplier will estimate the appropriate rate of Income Tax, ACC, GST and Student Loan deductions (using data provided to the Supplier by the Client) to ensure that the Client makes appropriate tax contributions and reduces the chance of penalties or fines.

-• The Supplier will be responsible for withholding tax from all payments to the Client, at the aforementioned adjusting rate, and passing the entire tax amount to the relevant government tax agency as immediately as is possible.
+• The Supplier will be responsible for withholding tax from all payments to the Client, at the aforementioned estimated rate, and passing the entire tax amount to the relevant government tax agency.
 Any remaining funds will be passed immediately to the Client.

-• The Supplier will be responsible for calculating the GST liability on behalf of the Client, for only the GST income and expenditure that the Client makes the Supplier aware of.
+• The Supplier will be responsible for calculating the GST liability on behalf of the Client, for only the GST income and expenditure that the Client makes the Supplier aware of, and will only apply to income and expenditure processed via the Supplier’s service.
+This provision applies only if the Client is GST-registered.

-• The Client agrees to provide all their income and expenditure information to the Supplier throughout the course of the year.
-By default this should be achieved through the Client using a Hnry Account to receive all sources of independent (non-salaried/PAYE) income, as well as using the Hnry software to log all business expenses, and the details of any other sources of income
+• The Client agrees to provide all their income and expenditure information to the Supplier throughout the course of the tax year.
+By default, this should be achieved through the Client using the Hnry Account to receive all sources of independent (non-salaried/PAYE) income, as well as using the Hnry software to log all business expenses and the details of any other sources of income.

-• Where the Supplier is only managing partial sources of income for the Client, the Client agrees to provide the Supplier with all necessary income, expenditure and payment summaries within 4 weeks of receiving a request, for the Supplier to be able to file tax submissions on behalf of the Client at the end of each Tax Year.
+• Where the Supplier is only managing partial sources of income for the Client, the Client agrees to provide the Supplier with all necessary income, expenditure, and payment summaries within four weeks of receiving a request, for the Supplier to be able to file tax submissions on behalf of the Client at the end of each Tax Year.

-• The Supplier will file IR3 Income Tax and GST returns on behalf of the Client, only after the Client has either been regularly paid into a Hnry Account for a period of 90 consecutive days, or has paid a fee for a one-off tax filing.
+• The Supplier will file IR3 Income Tax and GST returns on behalf of the Client, only after the Client has either been regularly paid into a Hnry Account for a period of 90 consecutive days, or has paid an additional fee for a one-off tax filing.

 • Without the full and correct income and expenditure information being provided by the Client, the Supplier can accept no responsibility for the accuracy of tax rates or filings.